Async Rust, Part Three: IO

 before we get to the more complicated part.

-on boilerplate this time around, we'll use std::future::poll_fn
+on boilerplate this time around, we'll use std::future::poll_fn, which

 There are four potentially blocking operations that we need to async-ify.